Can I be Forced Back to Work after a Workers’ Comp Settlement?

-In the State of California, a full and final workers’ compensation settlement is called a compromise and release (C&R).
+In the State of California, a full and final worker’s compensation settlement is called a compromise and release (C&R).
 As part of a C&R, the employer/insurance company will issue the injured worker a settlement check in a lump sum.
-This settlement resolves the workers’ compensation case as a whole.
+This settlement resolves the worker’s compensation case.
 The amount of the settlement will depend on the present and projected value of any medical expenses and lost wages that the injured worker has incurred or is expected to incur.

 Insurance companies offer these lump-sum settlements in several situations.
 The first situation occurs when an insurance company denies the worker’s injury.
 The second situation is when the injured worker has suffered a permanent injury, and a healthcare provider has determined the percentage of disability which the workers suffered.

-For example, as a result of the workplace injury, the accident victim might have suffered a 10% permanent impairment to his or her neck or back.
+For example, because of the workplace injury, the accident victim might have suffered a 10% permanent impairment to his or her neck or back.
 In that instance, the insurance company might offer a lump sum settlement to close out the entire claim.

 A worker’s employer/insurer will not put a settlement offer on the table until healthcare providers have issued impairment ratings.
 Once that is done, the injured worker’s attorney will typically submit a demand to the insurance company which exceeds the full value of any award that a commissioner might grant at a hearing.
 The employer/insurer will then typically put an introductory offer on the table for settlement.
 Both sides will then negotiate until they either reach an agreement or an impasse.